 No wonder modern Christianity is such a mess.

 This blasphemous view of preservation is that held by most of today’s “Christian scholars” and it is stated in black and white right there in the NIV.

 In a note on 1 Chronicles 11:11 the NIV 1984 edition has this statement: “Many disagreements between numbers in Samuel and Kings, and those in Chronicles, are alleged.
-Actually, out of the approximately 150 instances of parallel numbers in these books, fewer than one-sixth disagree.
+Actually, out of the approximately 150 instances of parallel numbers in these books, FEWER THAN ONE-SIXTH DISAGREE.
+(Boy, that's reassuring, isn't it?)
 GOD GAVE US A BIBLE FREE FROM ERROR IN THE ORIGINAL MANUSCRIPTS.
 IN ITS PRESERVATION through many generations of recopying, HE PROVIDENTIALLY KEPT IT FROM SERIOUS ERROR, ALTHOUGH HE PERMITTED A FEW SCRIBAL MISTAKES."

 The footnotes found in the RSV, NRSV and ESV all tell us: "Hebrew - of the people seventy men, fifty thousand men".
 They all admit that this is the number found in the Hebrew texts.

 The absurd paraphrase called The Message says simply: "Seventy died."

 The New Life Version 1969 has: "He killed 70 (50,070) men."
 Huh?